arfc/moltres/CONTRIBUTING.md

 We now have the following situation:

-- there exists the main copy of the master and develop branches,
+- there exists the main copy of the master and devel branches,
-- there exists your fork's copy of the master, develop, and Work branches, -*AND* there exists your *local* copy of the master, develop, and Work branches.
+- there exists your fork's copy of the master, devel, and Work branches, -*AND* there exists your *local* copy of the master, devel, and Work branches.

 It is important now to note that you may wish to work from home or the office.
 If you keep your fork's branches up to date (i.e., "push" your changes before